 Eastern Europe: Czech Republic and Poland.

-These groupings (1996)(2008)(Bambra 2007; Ferrera 1996)have been used in previous studies that have examined physical functioning based on SHARE data (Ahrenfeldt et al. 2018, 2019; Scheel-Hincke et al. 2020).
+These groupings are based on the welfare state typology developed by Ferrera (1996), albeit with two modifications.
+We were not able to include the Anglo-Saxon group due to lack of data.
+On the other hand, we expanded the typology by adding a group for Eastern Europe (as has previously been done by Eikemo et al. (2008)).
+This typology is initially based on differences in social policies, as indicated by coverage, replacement rates, and poverty rates (Bambra 2007; Ferrera 1996).
+Besides similarities in terms of social policies, the groups are also characterized by regional proximity.
+These four groups (albeit with some differences in the included countries, depending on the waves included) have been used in previous studies that have examined physical functioning based on SHARE data (Ahrenfeldt et al. 2018, 2019; Scheel-Hincke et al. 2020).
+These studies have revealed different patterns and trends across the regional groups.

 Variables

 To assess disabilities we created indices of self-reported limitations in activities of daily living (ADL) and instrumental activities of daily living (IADL) (Ahrenfeldt et al. 2018).
 The ADL index consisted of six tasks that assess whether the respondent had difficulties with: dressing; bathing or showering; eating or cutting up food; walking across a room; and using the toilet including getting up or down.
 The IADL index included seven items that assessed whether respondents had difficulties with: using a map in a unknown place; preparing a hot meal; shopping for groceries; making a telephone call; taking medications; doing work around the house or garden; and managing money.
 From these indices two binary variables that indicated whether the respondents reported ADL or IADL limitations were created.
 For each measure of disability, the respective binary variable was coded 0 if respondents had no limitations, and 1 if the respondent had at least one limitation.
+The rationale for dichotomizing the variables is that any ADL or IADL limitation is an indication of need for help and support.
+That is, the dichotomous variables are meant to be indicators of autonomy and dependence rather than of severity of disabilities.

 Analytic strategy